OCA/web/web_timeline/README.rst

   additional key is down.
 Available values are '' (does not apply), 'altKey', 'ctrlKey', or 'metaKey'.
 Set this option if you want to be able to use the scroll to navigate vertically on views with a lot of events.
-* default_window (optional): Specifies the initial visible window.
-Aviable values are:
+* mode (optional): Specifies the initial visible window.
+Available values are:
-  'day' to display the next 24 hours, 'week', 'month' and 'fit'.
+  'day' to display the current day, 'week', 'month' and 'fit'.
   Default value is 'fit' to adjust the visible window such that it fits all items
 * event_open_popup (optional): when set to true, it allows to edit the events in a popup.
 If not (default value), the record is edited changing to form